FrimJo/react-take-off/README.md

 ### Deploy build localy

-To test service worker, we need to run build using https, to do this please generate certificate using [mkcert](https://github.com/FiloSottile/mkcert).
-Please install it `mkcert` following the instructions in their [GitHub](https://github.com/FiloSottile/mkcert).
+To test service worker, we need to run build using https.
+To do this, generate certificate using [mkcert](https://github.com/FiloSottile/mkcert).
+Following their instructions on [GitHub](https://github.com/FiloSottile/mkcert).

 When you have installed `mkcert` run below command to generate certificats which will be used when serving over HTTPS: